TaurVil/VilgalysFogel_Amboseli_admixture/02_Local ancestry calling/02.4.F4_statistics/README.md

 Details can be found in Supplementary Methods Section 8.

-XXX Once ASF gets SRR file names for new data, need to update a few files below including line 18 and all of the individual sample files for convertf XXXX
+XXX Once ASF gets SRR file names for new data, can update a few files below XXXX

 ```console